KyleBanks/go-kit/README.md

 `import "github.com/KyleBanks/go-kit/timer/"`

-Package timer provides the ability to time abritrary events, like the duration of a method call.
+Package timer provides the ability to time arbitrary events, like the duration of a method call.

 ### [today](./today)